Conformal changepoint localization: Universality of the algorithm

 In earlier sections, we have established \conch{} as a flexible framework for constructing distribution-free confidence sets for the changepoint.
 One may naturally ask: is \conch{} one of many such distribution-free changepoint localization approaches that one may come up with?
 In this section, we give a conclusive answer to this question, which is that \conch{} truly captures the full class of distribution-free changepoint localization methods.

 \begin{theorem} Fix $\alpha\in (0,1)$.
-Let $C:\mathcal{X}^n \to [n]$ be any procedure that maps $\bX \in \mathcal{X}^n$ to a set $C(\bX) \subseteq [n]$ such that \(\P_{\xi}\bigl(\xi\in C(\bX)\bigr)\geq 1-\alpha. \) Then, there exists a CPP score function $S:\mathcal{X}^n\to\R^{n-1}$ such that $C$ coincides exactly with the set $\mathcal{C}^{\conch}_{1-\alpha}$ constructed with the score $S$. \end{theorem}
+Let $C:\mathcal{X}^n \to 2^{[n-1]}$ be any procedure that maps $\bX \in \mathcal{X}^n$ to a set $C(\bX) \subseteq [n-1]$ such that \(\P_{\xi}\bigl(\xi\in C(\bX)\bigr)\geq 1-\alpha. \) Then, there exists a CPP score function $S:\mathcal{X}^n\to\R^{n-1}$ such that $C$ coincides exactly with the set $\mathcal{C}^{\conch}_{1-\alpha}$ constructed with the score $S$. \end{theorem}

-The proof of this theorem is provided in Appendix~\ref{app:proof of universality theorem}.
+Theorem~\ref{thm:universality_changepoint} may be viewed as a changepoint localization analogue of the universality result for full conformal prediction in predictive inference \citep{vovk2005algorithmic}, but requires some novel arguments.
+The proof is provided in Appendix~\ref{app:proof of universality theorem}.
 In simple terms, this result states that a particular choice of CPP score leads to a specific instance within the universal class of valid procedures for changepoint localization.

-Moreover, this universality naturally yields an algorithm for refining existing confidence sets: \conch{} can wrap around any heuristic or model-based set, calibrating it to achieve exact distribution-free coverage while preserving the original method’s structural or modeling advantages.
+Moreover, this universality naturally yields an algorithm for refining existing confidence sets: \conch{} can wrap around any heuristic or model-based confidence set or existing point estimates of $\xi$, calibrating it to achieve exact distribution-free coverage while preserving the original method’s structural or modeling advantages.